 Charter schools offer an alternative to traditional districts, supplementing not replacing existing school districts.

-While the legislation being considered would make it possible for public charter schools to open in new areas of the state, that will only become a reality if there are enough families that want an alternative to the existing public education.
+While the state legislature frequently considers new laws that make it possible for public charter schools to open in more areas of the state, that will only become a reality if there are enough families that want an alternative to the existing public education.